movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ### File data cache and ordered extents

-Regular file reads and writes should converge on buffers indexed by file logical block, rather than having reads bypass dirty vnode data.
-The natural OpenBSD integration is the vnode buffer cache plus `VOP_STRATEGY`, but btrfs needs additional state:
+Regular file reads use buffers indexed by file logical sector.
+The btrfs `VOP_STRATEGY` read side resolves extent items and fills these logical buffers, including across holes and compressed extents.
+Physical data remains cached on the device vnode.
+The write side will extend this OpenBSD vnode-buffer integration with additional state:

 * Delayed-allocation and metadata reservations are made before dirtying data.
 * A writeback request joins a transaction, allocates a COW data extent, and